Come Soar With Us...

 Check Us Out...

-Skyline Soaring Club Inc. operates Thursdays, weekends and some holidays, February through mid-December, from 10 am to whenever we stop.
+Skyline Soaring Club Inc. operates on weekends and some holidays, from the end of February through mid-December, from 10 am to whenever we stop.
 Occasional other weekday flying by prior arrangement.
 Please e-mail our VP for Membership Affairs at firstname.lastname@example.org for more information.

 And if You're SERIOUS (or just nosy) . . .